 Many main characters in children's shows (and in adult's shows featuring children) are explicitly shown as doing very badly in school, despite showing themselves to be of at least average intelligence in most other areas of life.
 This isn't inconsistency on the part of the writers, though.
 The kid is just Book Dumb.

 Making your child character Book Dumb is seen as a great way to appeal to the masses (especially when creating a This Loser Is You) without having to show them being outsmarted by other characters on a regular basis.
-A Book Dumb character will usually show excellent "street smarts" and is often very good at problem solving most of the time, but he (and it is usually a boy) does not function well within a regimented learning system.
+A Book Dumb character will usually show excellent "street smarts", is quite capable of thinking on their feet, and is often very good at problem solving most of the time, but he (and it is usually a boy) does not function well within a regimented learning system.
 Maybe he's just not good at that type of learning.
 Maybe he's clever, but can't resist an opportunity for mischief.
 In extreme cases, he may even be a genius or inventor at home, but devolves into a functionally illiterate bad boy as soon as he enters through the school gates.
 Maybe he's just Too Dumb to Fool.
 Or he might be a Genius Ditz.

 On the other hand, some writers will try the opposite rationale and use it as a criticism of the school system, either claiming that schools are staffed by incompetent idiots who don't know intelligence when they see it, or that schools are deliberately designed to stifle innovation and free will in order to turn kids into mindless future wage slaves.